darcy-stubbins/final-year-project/README.md

 ## Limitations and known issues

-* There is currently no PDF upload support for the pattern upload section and is currently out-of-use, there is however viewing capablities shown with an example pdf
+* There is currently no PDF upload support for the pattern upload section and is currently out-of-use, there is however viewing capabilities shown with an example PDF
-* There is currently no support for uploading a profile picture in the Profile section and is out-of-use,however again, there are viewing capablities and device file access is availible.
+* There is currently no support for uploading a profile picture in the Profile section and is out-of-use,however again, there are viewing capabilities and device file access is available.
 * Currently the counters within each pattern will not persist any stored count data but are functional within an instance